-- Acute glaucoma - look out for a reduced visual acuity, hazy cornea, fixed pupil and acute systemic malaise.
+- Acute glaucoma: reduced visual acuity, hazy cornea, fixed pupil and systemic malaise.

-- Uveitis - marked pain, photophobia and possibly decreased visual acuity should ring alarm bells in a 'conjunctivitis' not responding to conventional treatment, particularly in patients with previous episodes (they usually recognise their symptoms) or with systemic illnesses predisposing to uveitis.
+- Uveitis: marked pain, photophobia and possibly decreased visual acuity, with a red eye not responding to conventional treatment, particularly in patients with previous episodes or with systemic illnesses predisposing to uveitis.

-- Keratitis - often presents with a unilateral, acutely painful, photophobic, intensely injected eye.
-Acanthamoeba keratitis: may be seen in soft contact lens wearers with poor hygiene, prolonged wear, or swimming while wearing lenses.
+- Keratitis: often presents with a unilateral, acutely painful, photophobic, intensely injected eye.
+Acanthamoeba keratitis may be seen in soft contact lens wearers with poor hygiene, prolonged lens wear, or swimming while wearing lenses.

-- Orbital cellulitis - should be suspected if the person is unwell with red eye, blurred vision, headache, diplopia, eyelid oedema and erythema, restricted ocular motility and pain on movement.
-The sinuses are often but not always involved.
+- Orbital cellulitis: systemic malaise with red eye, blurred vision, headache, diplopia, eyelid oedema and erythema, restricted ocular motility and pain on movement.
+The sinuses are often involved.
 Requires urgent admission.

-- Ocular herpes simplex - typically presents as a painful, red eye with dendritic ulcer seen on staining with fluorescein.
+- Ocular herpes simplex: painful, red eye with dendritic ulcer seen on staining with fluorescein.

-- Herpes zoster ophthalmicus - establish whether there is any telltale rash (or severe herpetic pain which can occur before the rash).
+- Herpes zoster ophthalmicus: telltale rash (or severe herpetic pain which can occur before the rash).
 This may be associated with conjunctivitis.

 - Conjunctivitis Preferred Practice Pattern; American Academy of Ophthalmology, 2013